 Cataloochee Divide Hike

 One of our favorite hiking excursions in the Great Smoky Mountains National Park is a 3-mile section of the Cataloochee Divide Trail, taking you across three balds with spectacular views.
 We like to start from The Swag Country Inn and have a picnic lunch waiting for us afterwards!
-Choose from a 4.1-mile or 6.4-mile hike.
+Choose from a 4.1-mile roundtrip hike or extend it to 6.4-miles roundtrip by including Hemphill Bald.

 The Swag Country Inn is open mid April through mid November.
 This luxury inn that borders the Great Smoky Mountains National Park at 5,000 feet elevation offers a picnic lunch for day hikers for $25/person, complete with a backpack or picnic basket.
 Be sure to get their super yummy Swag bar.
 It's a grand treat after your hike, and they have some of the best outdoor picnic spots around.
 Advance reservations are required.
 Ask them to include a printed guide for the hike - it's easy to follow.
 Read more about them.